 Maybe it’s simply acknowledging when sadness or tears are called “weak” in a video your family’s watching.
 Or maybe it’s a more in-depth conversation with a peer at work or in your neighborhood.
 Showing up responsibly in your circles of influence is one of the most practical (and sustainable) ways to promote emotional wellness.

 6. Set a goal in your household to build your emotional vocabulary together.

 Words are powerful.
 By creating a culture of respect and openness in your home, you’re not only modeling these qualities for your partner and children… you’re elevating your own emotional intelligence in the process!

 7. Follow up with someone you know who may be struggling.
 Offer some practical support.

 Life is filled with challenges, and it’s always apparent when someone around us is having a hard time.
 Make a plan to check in periodically with the people in your life.
 It can make all the difference to someone who’s feeling stuck and alone.

 8. Teach your kids to care for their own emotional wellness.
 (Adult kids, too!)

 Repeat after us: Self-care isn’t selfish.
 In fact, it’s an essential part of promoting our own well-being and that of the people whose lives we touch everyday.

 9. Learn the art of saying “No” and “I’m sorry”.
 Then start putting it into practice!

-10. Choose one new habit to pick up that’ll support your emotional wellness.
+10. Choose one new habit that’ll support your emotional wellness.